Shahuljava/ScanSourceAWSServerless/README.md

 ## API Endpoints

+**To test please copy the code from postman.json and import(paste it) in postman and start testing.**

 ### How `base_url` is Generated

 The `base_url` is dynamically generated as part of the AWS CloudFormation deployment process.
 During deployment, AWS CloudFormation provisions an **API Gateway** and assigns it a unique identifier.
 This identifier is included in the CloudFormation stack outputs and represents the base URL of the deployed API.